frontendpatterns/frontendpatterns.dev/src/content/patterns/generic-component.md

 ---
 # Generic Component

-Create reusable components that work with multiple data types.

 ## Problem

 Without this pattern, the premise that creating reusable components that work with multiple data types falls apart, and small changes trigger cascading regressions.